ohanhi/keyboard-extra/README.md

 2. The "Plain Subscriptions" way, where you get subscriptions for keys' down and up events, and handle the rest on your own.

+## Full examples you can run and play with on Ellie

+- [Main example](https://ellie-app.com/tV5xGz4Rsza1/0) shows most of the basic usage
+- [Arrows Direction example](https://ellie-app.com/tYP8nK5cb4a1/0) shows how the `North`, `NorthEast`, etc. directions work
+- [Tracking Key Changes example](https://ellie-app.com/tYS3vBzTTTa1/0) uses `updateWithKeyChange` to show when a key is pressed down and when it is released
+- [Plain Subscriptions example](https://ellie-app.com/tYXXN55P8ba1/0) is for the more experienced Elm users, who wish to get more "down to the metal" with just subscribing to keyboard events

+All of the examples are also in the `example` directory in the repository.

 ## Intelligent Helper

 If you use the "Intelligent Helper" way, you will get the most help, such as: